mushroomking7/DansHyprConf/README.md

 ### Installation guide:

 1. Download v2.0 and extract the contents into the hyprland config folder.
-Typically found in '/home/yourusername/.config/hypr/'
+Typically found in `/home/yourusername/.config/hypr/`

 2. Make the hyprpaper script run on startup.
-If you are using systemdthat would be 'systemctl enable hyprpaper.service'
+If you are using systemd that would be `systemctl enable hyprpaper.service`